cyevgeniy/chkl/README.md

 }
 ```

-And here's the minimal version:
+And here's a minimal version:

 ```json
 {